DataDog/documentation/content/en/synthetics/guide/app-that-requires-login.md

       text: 'Configure a Browser Test'
 ---

-Many of your application journeys you need to monitor might be located behind a login.
-This means you need to ensure your Datadog Browser tests are first able to go through the login steps of your application to perform validation on post login pages.
-There are two ways to do this:
+You might need to monitor something that is located behind a login.
+There are two ways to ensure that your Datadog Browser tests can go through the login steps of your application to perform validation on post login pages:

 - [Include the login steps in your recording](#include-the-login-in-your-recording)
 - [Leverage browser test configuration options][#leverage-browser-test-configuration-options]